Calisto occulta

 Calisto occulta is a butterfly of the family Nymphalidae.
 It is endemic to Cuba, where it is known from a few localities from the middle part of the Nipe-Sagua-Baracoa mountains, from the Monte Iberia plateau north to near Yamanigüey, in north-eastern Cuba.
-It is probable that it is more widespread in the Nipe-Sagua-Baracoa mountains.
-The species inhabits the wet sclerophyllous low forests and rainforests up to 700 meters in the Nipe-Sagua-Baracoa mountain range.

 The length of the forewings is 17–20 mm for males and 18–21 mm for females.

 The larvae feed on various grasses.
-They eat the entire shell after hatching and feed at night, remaining in the lower parts of grasses during day.

-Etymology

-The species name is derived from the Latin occultus (meaning hidden, reserved) and refers to the cryptic nature of this species that remained hidden between its sympatric congeners for a long time.